cpputest/cpputest/platforms/Eclipse-Cygwin/README.md

 As far as the test runner is concerned, the tests have run and done nothing.

-P.S.
-Correction - it exits with Code 9009.
+It exits with Code 9009.
 So we could improve the test runner by checking whether
  1. there is no output AND
  2. exit code is non-zero
  and outputting a message about as helpful as the Google Test one :-)